bmc-anvil/bmc.support.installation.developer-setup/linux/ArchFamily.md

 ## ArchFamily of Linux OS configs and tweaks:

+These instructions work on Manjaro.
+They will probably work on other ArchBased OSs.

-### Graphics for nvidia powered laptops
+### Graphics for nvidia-powered laptops

 #### Windowing systems

 For some time now [Wayland](https://wayland.freedesktop.org/) is being recommended more and more, and with the latest iteration of [KDE](https://kde.org/) (6), it's taking center stage.<br>

-Having said that, I found with nvidia and also with intel only powered laptops, Wayland has all sorts of performance issues connecting multiple monitors.
+Having said that, I found with nvidia and also with intel-only powered laptops, Wayland has all sorts of performance issues connecting multiple monitors.

 Avoid Wayland or revert to Xorg if you run into problems with a config as described above.